vimlet/eon/eon-framework/docs/md/tutorial/[2]Tutorial/[2]To-Do List Tutorial.md

 Since we need to import multiple components we are passing an `Array` with their paths, but you can also pass a single `String` path if you only want to import one.

  ## Declare components
  We are going to declare components that will be loaded with the document, that is, those that are not created by the user interaction.
-In order To-Do this, we are going to use HTML tags, but with vComet nomenclature.
+In order To-Do this, we are going to use HTML tags, but with eon nomenclature.

 ```[html]
 <div class="main">